eclipsesource/tabris-js/doc/migration-guide.md

 ### type "Partial"

 The helper type `Partial<T, U>` was removed to avoid confusion with the `Partial` type built in to newer TypeScript versions.
 It can be replaced with `Partial<Pick<T, U>>`.

+### types "margin", "dimension" and "offset"

+These types have been renamed to start with an upper case.